How to Remove a Load Bearing Wall Safely: A UK Guide

 The Sound Test (Rough Guide)

 Knock on the wall.
-A hollow sound suggests a stud partition, while a solid thud suggests brick or block.
+A hollow sound suggests a stud partition, a solid thud suggests brick or block.
 However, some stud walls can still be load bearing.

 Professional Confirmation